vidhanjain03/Loan-Approval/README.md

 # Loan Prediction Problem Set

 ## Project Description
-The project's goal was to create a model that was trained using a specified dataset and then classify labels for test data.
+The Aim of the project is to write a supervised machine learning model from scarth in order to classify the labels.
+Dataset used for classification is loan given to previous people.

 ### Project Pipeline:
 1. Import the data